Shea nut and butter production in Burkina Faso: Sources

-Shea butter is an oil extract from the kernel of the sheanut produce of the shea tree Vitellaria paradoxa (syn.
+Shea butter is an oil extract from the kernel of the shea nut produce of the shea tree Vitellaria paradoxa (syn.
 Butyrospermum parkii, Butyrospermum paradoxum) (Sapotaceae).
 It grows profusely in the wild without any special nourishment and attention.
 Every part of this indigenous tree is found to be useful.
 Its distribution is exclusive to sub-Saharan West Africa in the savannas, particularly in Burkina Faso where it provides economic sustenance to rural women.
 Its distribution extends from Senegal to Ethiopia and Uganda over stretch of savanna nearly a thousand kilometers long covering an area of 1 million square km of wooded grassland (about 500 million trees) across 19 countries of the region.

 The shea tree, though slow in its initial growth, has a useful fruit bearing life span of 15–20 years.
 Under indigenous farming system when clearing land for other agricultural activities, Shea trees are preserved and its exclusive plantation is restricted to avoid shading of other crops; however the operations of weeding and management of soil fertility adopted for other crops also facilitates shea tree growth.
 The shea fruit matures into the shea nut which has the shea kernel within it.
 The kernel is the source of the shea butter that is extracted through an arduous several hours of processing, over 22 steps, to produce 1 kg of the butter.
 In Burkina Faso, an impoverished country, it is the exclusive prerogative of rural women who number from 300,000 to 400,000.
 In the local Dioula language it is known as "Si" [shi].

 The fruits are shaped like large plums and have smooth skin with an egg-shaped nut with the kernel that yields the fatty shea butter.